-As a biochemistry and molecular biology major, you will be a part of the Department of Biochemistry and Biophysics, which ranks high nationally and internationally in several areas of research, such as protein engineering, structural biology and genetic code expansion technology.
-You will find yourself learning in an innovative, multidisciplinary curriculum that provides thorough training in biochemistry, molecular and cellular biology, chemistry, molecular genetics, physics and statistics.
+As an OSU biochemistry and molecular biology major, you'll be a part of the Department of Biochemistry and Biophysics, which ranks high nationally and internationally in several areas of research, such as protein engineering, structural biology and genetic code expansion technology.
+You will benefit from in an innovative, multidisciplinary curriculum with thorough training in biochemistry, molecular and cellular biology, chemistry, molecular genetics, physics and statistics.

 - study molecular and cellular processes connected with aging, disease and oncogenesis

 - learn how the concepts of molecular biology inform research approaches

 - acquire training in fundamental and state-of-the-art molecular biological experimental strategies, bioinformatics and computer-based analysis of protein structures.